 Along with major construction projects, there are also several active general campus projects scheduled for completion between the current fiscal year, which began on July 1, 2022, and the end of the 2025 fiscal year, which ends on June 30, 2025.
 These projects are part of Facilities Management’s annual renewal program, which chooses projects from “ongoing surveys of existing conditions,” Dietel wrote.

 Construction of an entrance ramp at the John Carter Brown Library’s west entrance remains in progress, as temporary railings were installed after supply chain issues delayed the installation of permanent railings, Dietel wrote.
 Facilities Management expects the installation to be completed this spring, along with final landscaping when warmer weather begins.
-The renovation aims to improve the building’s accessibility, The Herald previously reported
+The renovation aims to improve the building’s accessibility, The Herald previously reported.

 While “global supply chain disruptions continue to be a challenge for current projects on campus,” Dietel wrote that his team has avoided delays by ordering materials early and working creatively with vendors and suppliers.
 Planning, design and construction orders materials “in phases tied to completion of design documents,” he explained, and timing varies depending on supply chain reliability and the size and complexity of a project.

-Rhea Rasquinha is a Metro Section Editor covering Development and Infrastructure and also serves as Co-Chief of Illustrations.
-She previously covered the College Hill, Fox Point & the Jewelry District and Brown & Beyond beats.
-Rhea is a junior from New York studying Biomedical Engineering and loves dark chocolate and penguins.
+Rhea Rasquinha is a Metro editor covering development and infrastructure.
+She also serves as the co-chief of illustrations.
+She previously covered College Hill, Fox Point and the Jewelry District.
+Rhea is a senior from New York studying Biomedical Engineering.